-Interactions of type r&s and s&r are conversational (what we call 2-way), i.e. they involve a number of events exchanged between the two parties:
+Interactions of type r&s and s&r are conversational, i.e. they involve a number of events exchanged between the two parties:

-interaction The event of initiating interaction. interaction 🖂 The reply-event of interaction . interaction√ The commit-event of interaction . interaction × The cancel-event of interaction . interaction 🕆 The revoke-event of interaction .
+interaction The event of initiating interaction. interaction⊠ The reply-event of interaction . interaction√ The commit-event of interaction . interaction The cancel-event of interaction . interaction∜ The revoke-event of interaction .

 The meaning of the these events should be self-explanatory: the reply-event is sent by the co-party, offering a deal or declining to offer one; in the first case, the party that initiated the conversation may either commit to the deal or cancel the interaction; after committing, the party can still revoke the deal, triggering a compensation mechanism.
-Every 2-way interaction has an associated pledge - a condition that is guaranteed to hold from the moment a positive reply-event occurs until either the commit-event, the cancel-event or the expiration time occurs, whichever happens first.
-We denote this condition by interaction \mathbb{Z} .
-See Figure 4 for some of the possible scenarios (explained further below).
+Every conversational interaction has an associated pledge - a condition that is guaranteed to hold from the moment a positive reply-event occurs until either the commit-event occurs, the cancel-event occurs or the validity period associated with the offer expires, whichever happens first.
+We denote the pledge associated with interaction by interaction and its validity period by interaction.
+See Figure 3 for some of the possible scenarios (explained further below) that can arise when the coparty replies positively and offers a deal.

-All interactions can have parameters for transmitting data when they are initiated - declared as \triangle .
-Conversational interactions can also have parameters for carrying a reply - declared as \boxtimes - or for carrying data if there is a commit, a cancel or a revoke - declared as \checkmark , \times and \oplus respectively.
-In particular, every reply-event interaction \boxtimes has two distinguished parameters:
+All interactions can have parameters for transmitting data when they are initiated - declared as $\triangle$ .
+Conversational interactions can also have parameters for carrying a reply - declared as $\boxtimes$ - or for carrying data if there is a commit, a cancel or a revoke - declared as $\checkmark$ , $\times$ and $\oplus$ respectively.
+In particular, every reply-event interaction $\boxtimes$ has two distinguished parameters:

-- Reply is a Boolean parameter that indicates whether the reply is positive, meaning that the co-party is ready to proceed.
-The value of interaction.Reply is False if, for some reason related with the business logic, the request interaction can not be fulfilled. - UseBy is a parameter that, in the case of a positive reply, indicates the deadline for receiving the commit and cancel events.
-The value of this parameter is an expiration time (including the value +∞) obtained by adding the value of the configuration variable (non-functional attribute) interaction to the instant at which interaction is sent.
-As discussed in Section 5.2.2, configuration variables can be subject to negotiation during the discovery/selection process.
+- Reply is a Boolean parameter that indicates whether the reply is positive, meaning that the co-party is ready to proceed, or negative, in which case the interaction terminates.
+That is, interaction.
+Reply is false if, for some reason related with the business logic, the request interaction. - UseBy is a parameter that, in the case of a positive reply, indicates the expiry date of the pledge (i.e. the deal being offered).
+The value of this parameter (including the value +∞) is obtained by adding the value of the configuration variable (non-functional attribute) interaction for the instant at which interaction is sent.
+As discussed in Section 4.2.2, configuration variables can be subject to negotiation during the discovery/selection process.

 Interactions can be seen as ports in the traditional CBD sense, the associated events representing the interface of the components.
-The sequence diagrams in Figure 4 illustrate the protocol that is associated with every interaction for which the reply is positive.
-In the case on the left, the initiator commits to the pledge; a revoke may occur later on, compensating the effects of the commit-event interaction \checkmark (this can however be constrained by the business logic, for instance, by defining a deadline for compensation).
+The sequence diagrams in Figure 3 illustrate the protocol associated with every interaction for which the reply is positive.
+In the case on the left, the initiator commits to the pledge; a revoke may occur later on, compensating the effects of the commit-event interaction (this can however be constrained by the business logic, for instance, by defining a deadline for the compensation to be available).
 In the middle, there is a cancellation; in this situation, a revoke is not available.
-In the case on the right, the expiration time occurs without a commit or cancel having occurred; this implies that no further events for that interaction will occur.
-In Section 5.1, we give examples of the intended usage of these primitives.
+On the right, the expiry time occurs without a commit or cancel having occurred; this implies that no further events for that interaction will occur.
+In Section 4.1, we give examples of the intended usage of these primitives.